natbox/laserDeburring/readme.md

 # Ray tracing
-`Deburring preset in an optochemical potential flow space by OpenFOAM®`
+`Deburring preset in an optochemical space without laser by OpenFOAM®`